SpaceIshtar/SpaceIshtar.github.io/_pages/about.md

   - /about.html
 ---

 I am Jiarui Luo, an undergraduate student in Southern University of Science and Technology (SUSTech), China.
-I am expected to receive my Bachelor degree in Computer Science and Technology in June 2023 and I am currently applying for a PhD position to further develop my skills as a CS researcher.
+I am expected to receive my Bachelor degree in Computer Science and Technology (SUSTech) in June 2023 and I am currently actively applying for a PhD program in Computer Science.

 My research interests are **systems and algorithms for large-scale data**.
-During my undergraduate study, I have had some precious research experience in the following topics:
+In my undergraduate years, I joined DBGroup@SUSTech in Feb.
+2021 as a research assistant.
+My research topics included but not limited to:

 * Approximate Nearest Neighbors Search
 * Graph Summarization